Estuary

 Estuary Flow includes CDC connectors for:

-After you capture real-time changes to data, you can transform it, and load it into the target system efficiently.
+After capturing real-time changes to data, you can transform and load it into the target system efficiently.
 This helps you make more informed decisions and gain insights faster, leading to improved business outcomes.

 Here is a step-by-step guide to Streaming ETL Process with CDC Using Estuary: